d2s/Documentation/Docs/DIYNAS.md

 - for storing backup of my files
 - and share out disk (by SMB/CIFS and AFP)

 My knowledge about computer hardware is very limited.
 The actual hardware in the NAS is more or less selected by advices from the supplier of hardware.
 The most important objective was to get hardware which was supported by the OS.
 And the form factor of the cabinet also narrows the possibilities.
 The hardware in my NAS is probably not the best solution.
 But it works and that is for me the most important.
 For me, backup is very important.
-And backup to several locations.
+And do backup to several locations.

 ## Encrypt sensitive information

 I am also aware of not storing personal and sensitive information at remote locations.
 There are several solutions for that problem.
 One is creating a secure folder or volume.
 Any OS supports this today.
 A second solution is to encrypt files containing personal and sensitive information (as tax reports).
 I am encrypting files by using [GPG](https://en.wikipedia.org/wiki/GNU_Privacy_Guard).
-I also encrypts files containing sensitive information in case my MacBook is compromized (which is not likly to happen due to precautions).
+I also encrypts files containing sensitive information in case my MacBook is compromised (which is not likely to happen due to precautions).

 I have not tested rsync on encrypted folders or volumes.
 I am quite sure it works, but I do not know how effective rsync is when there are changes within the encrypted folder or volume.

 ## Replace Oracle Solaris as NAS SW?

 I have only used the trial version of Oracle Solaris 11.3\.
-There are no updates and bugfixes for the trial version.
-Receiving updates and bugfixes cost money.
+There are no updates and bug fixes for the trial version.
+Receiving updates and bug fixes cost money.
 That is the main reason for choosing other OS for my NAS.
 There are two options : either go for a special NAS SW ( as NAS4Free or FreeNAS) or use stock OS (as FreeBSD 11 or Ubuntu 16.10).

 After some testing of [FreeBSD 11](https://www.freebsd.org/), [NAS4free](http://www.nas4free.org/) and [FreeNAS](http://www.freenas.org/) I have decided to go for NAS4free.
 I did not try Ubuntu 16.10\.
 The decision to go for NAS4free is not scientific.
 I have two requirements for my NAS : ZFS and minimal effort to setup and use.
 And of course stability.
 There are also other NAS solutions but they are not built around ZFS.